S3Blevins/compiler/README.md

 ## [Assignment 2 *(Intermediate Representation (IR) Generation)*](docs/design_spec.md)
-The compiler in it's current standing is capable of storing variables in a symbol table (with respective scoping) in addition to generating an intermediate representation of the *C-code* by traversing the custom parse tree generated in the previous stage.
+The compiler is capable of storing variables in a symbol table (with respective scoping) in addition to generating an intermediate representation of the *C-code* by traversing the custom parse tree generated in the previous stage.

 >### Stage 2.B: Building the Symbol Table
 The symbol table contains a record of all declared variables within the *C-program* code.
 Acting as a variable reference table, the symbol table is used for error checking on compilation time and in assembly generation (see Assignment 3 to be completed).